WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

 When all desired changes have been made, open the 'File' menu and choose 'Save'.

 Return to '/Applications/Utilities/System Information/Contents/Resources' and copy the 'Assets.car' file from your 'Modified' folder into this directory.
+Enter your password when prompted and then click 'Replace'.

+The system logo has now been changed and can be seen in the 'About This Mac' window.